SSD Setup

 Use a good model flash device

 Flash device models vary greatly in performance.
 They even vary a lot depending on the use case.
 Proper selection of one is of great importance.
-Please see the approved flash device list for more information.
+See the approved flash device list for more information.

 Connect the drives properly

 Even the best flash will be hampered by a poor controller.
 The best way to connect flash devices to the motherboard is without RAID.
 This can be through a SATA controller directly on the motherboard or through a controller that allows direct access to the drive.
-One useful thing to note is that Aerospike has generally found good results for disk controllers specifically designed for Apache Hadoop.
-For example, Aerospike has tested the HP P420 and found very good results.
-In addition, if your RAID controller uses the LSI 2208 chip, you may be able to take advantage of the the StorCLI (AKA MegaCLI) package.
-This has shown to improve performance dramatically.
-See the using StorCLI (AKA MegaCLI) page for more info.
+Aerospike has generally found good results for disk controllers specifically designed for Apache Hadoop.
+For example, Aerospike tested the HP P420 and found very good results.
+In addition, if your RAID controller uses the LSI 2208 chip, you may be able to take advantage of the StorCLI (AKA MegaCLI) package.
+This has improved performance dramatically.
+See the using StorCLI (AKA MegaCLI) page for more information.

-If your server requires the use of RAID, it is best to configure each flash device as its own RAID 0 array.
-You should configure the arrays with write-through mode and no-read ahead for the cache policy.
-The preferred method for installing your flash devices is with direct-connect or with a RAID controller in pass-through mode (i.e. not using RAID features).
 We do not recommend RAID with Aerospike Database.
+However, if your server requires the use of RAID, we recommend that you configure each flash device as its own RAID 0 array.
+Configure the arrays with write-through mode and no-read ahead for the cache policy.
+The preferred method for installing your flash devices is with direct-connect or with a RAID controller in pass-through mode where you are not using RAID features.

 Over-provision your flash devices